shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_1/exercise_1.md

 points: 100
 ---

 In this assignment you’ll play with simple functions for making images that we’ll use later on in the course.
-If you have not already completed Exercise 0, do so before starting this assignment as it will assume that you have correctly configured Dr Racket and that you have a solid understanding of how to create both simple and compound images.

 > **Note**: We've tried to make this assignment accessible to those who have trouble seeing colors, but please let us know if we can provide additional help.